AdnanHodzic/containerized-wordpress-project/README.md

 ## Technical rationale/What is this sorcery?

-This project consists of single Ansible playbook, which when run consits of 2 major steps.
+This project consists of single Ansible playbook, which when run consits of 3 (fully automated) steps.

 **Step 1: Setup local environment to run all necessary roles**